Skin not improving yet?

 There is, of course, a broad spectrum of results that may happen — from dramatic change within a few weeks, to very subtle change after a year.
 We’ve seen it all.

-If it’s been 6-8 weeks without improvement, be sure to update your dermatology provider with a new consultation so that he or she can help make any necessary changes.
+If it’s been 6-8 weeks without improvement, be sure to message your dermatology provider so that they can help make any necessary changes.